Amos47/2400/Chapter 3.md

 	vii.
 Sort Averages in descending order

 	viii.
-For each CUID in tBids where Average bid > 0
+For each CUID in tBids where Average bid GT 0

-		1. If Average >= gCutoff_1 and < gCutoff_2 from tGame
+		1. If Average GTE gCutoff_1 and LT gCutoff_2 from tGame

 			a.
 Increment gActual_1